 We don’t know about you, but sometimes we feel like all we do is eat, drink, sleep and repeat.
 With so many fun new bars, restaurants and cafes in Perth, we get pretty used to all our social outing involving eating and drinking.

 Mettams Pool is one of the most popular destinations for snorkelers in Perth.
 Why?
 Because the bay is sheltered from waves with a very handy rock formation that forms a bit of a ring around the ‘pool’.
 This means that the water is generally pretty calm, and that a treasure-trove of amazing marine life can happily reside in this lovely, protected pool.
-You’ll likely find a variety of colourful reef fish hiding amongst the rocks, ranging from the size of your thumb up to hand sized zebra fish.
+You’ll likely find a variety of colourful reef fish hiding among the rocks, ranging from the size of your thumb up to hand sized zebrafish.

 Far, far up the deep north of Perth, you’ll find a small, tranquil place called Burns Beach.
-Don’t let the relatively small sandy area of this beach fool you—Burns Beach has a huge area of sheltered rocky reef that stretches north beyond the sand.
+Don’t let the relatively small sandy area of this beach fool you, Burns Beach has a huge area of sheltered rocky reef that stretches north beyond the sand.
 You’ll get to catch a glimpse of regular reef fish, and if you're lucky, some dhufish as well which have been known to get up to around 10 kilos.
 That’s a big fish.

-Obvs.
 Pretty much every beach on Rotto is worth snorkelling at, isn’t it?
 Being surrounded by reef, rocks and shipwrecks provides for an abundance of aquatic creatures.
 In fact, there are approximately 400 species of fish and 20 different species of coral within the Rottnest Island Marine Reserve.
 That’s a lot of fish and coral to look out.
 Better get cracking ASAP, kids.

 Shoalwater Islands Marine Park